 Your experience with some products starts as soon as start you tearing the shrink wrap around them.

 This is what happened to me last week.
 I just bought a MacBook and I had been second guessing my choice since I pressed the “Submit” button on the order form.

 Even if modern trains are getting more and more friendly to passengers, many of them are still terribly lacking if we consider this aspect, at least in Italy.

 As I’m writing this post I’m travelling through Tuscany on the railway.

 While I still read books on my way to work, I recently started reading online articles and blog posts using my phone as well.

 This morning, while I was reading a column on Alertbox on iPhone, I noticed with pleasure a small detail: the left and right margins of the page have more than a merely aesthetic purpose.

 Although pagination is a widely diffused pattern, some times it can still be a bit confusing, when it comes to blogs.

 Most blogs (and many news sites) have a couple of links at the bottom of the page, newer and older posts or articles.
-Of course, there are two opposite ways to arrange those links: put the newer link on the left and the older one on the right, or just the opposite.

 I had the inspiration for the subject of this post this summer, while having a walk in Milan with a friend.
 As we passed in front of the XIV century Sforza Castle (italian: Castello Sforzesco), we noticed it was lit by coloured lights, which gave it a quite peculiar aspect.